 Huling has conducted research trials to test the nutrient levels of vegetable crops at the U.S. Department of Agriculture’s research station and greenhouses in Beltsville, MD.
-During this project he discovered that the nutritional value of our foods has declined significantly over the past 100 years, which motivated him to develop new farming methods to address this serious issue.
+During this project he discovered that the nutritional value of our foods has declined significantly over the past century, which motivated him to develop new farming methods to address this serious issue.

 Prior to his involvement with nutrition and food, Huling developed and patented the most energy efficient building system in the U.S., according to a national comparison published in the Annual Review of Energy.
 As President of Northern Energy Homes, he designed and produced hundreds of his energy efficient homes throughout the Eastern U.S. As an authority on energy efficient building design, Huling was interviewed frequently, and served as a guest lecturer including at the Center for Energy and the Environment at Princeton University.